RENEE MONTAGNE, HOST:

 MONTAGNE: They must be worth hundreds of millions if the thieves could sell them.

 MARINELLO: That's right.
 I mean I'm always hesitant to throw out high numbers like that because I don't want the thieves to get swelled heads.
-But I have seen reports of anywhere from 50 to 100 million euros, and that could be conservatives.
+But I have seen reports of anywhere from 50 to 100 million euros, and that could be conservative.
 But these pictures are now worthless.
 They have no value in the marketplace.
 No respectable collector, dealer, or gallery or auction house will touch them.
 And the thieves are soon going to know that.

 MONTAGNE: Well, right.
 I mean if they didn't figure that out before they took the paintings, I mean what could they possibly do with these?